Social Change in Central America: Exploring Peace, Justice, and Community Engagement

-This multi-country semester study abroad program, defined by an experiential methodology and unique approach to community engagement, offers students a provocative and inspiring experience that develops Spanish language skills while immersing participants in the lives of host families, urban and rural communities, and grassroots organizations dedicated to working on issues related to conflict, U.S. foreign policy, gender, and economic and social justice.
+This multi-country semester study abroad program travels to Guatemala, Costa Rica, and Nicaragua in a single semester.
+It offers students a provocative and inspiring experience that develops Spanish language skills while immersing participants in the lives of host families, urban and rural communities, and grassroots organizations dedicated to working on issues related to conflict, U.S. foreign policy, gender, and economic and social justice.

 - The richness and diversity of Central America compared and contrasted by the history, culture, and anti-oppression struggles of the people of Guatemala, Costa Rica, and Nicaragua

 - Diverse approaches to environmental conservation, sustainability, economic issues, and social justice

 - One-on-one Spanish language course for beginning to advanced Spanish language speakers

 - Both rural and urban host family stays in each country to add to the in-depth cultural experience